DisposaBoy/GoSublime/README.md

 Build System
 ------------

-If you want to use the gomake build system you will have to edit the path value in the file Gomake.sublime-build to point to your gomake path.
+If you want to use the gomake build system you will have to rename the file Gomake.sublime-build.sample to Gomake.sublime-build.
+You will have to edit the path value in the file to point to your gomake path.
 If gomake is in a system path you may also remove the path line completely.

 Completion Markers
 ------------------